Boxing Classes for Kids, Youth, and Adults in Baltimore

 In 2015 state officials approved plans for a new $30 million youth prison in Baltimore, Maryland.
 Governor Larry Hogan opted to use $11.6 million set aside for the city’s school system to help finance the state’s pension fund.
 This all occurred, of course, against the backdrop of the killing of Baltimore’s Freddie Gray, a 25-year-old black man whose spinal cord was nearly severed while in police custody in April.
-His death sparked days of rioting, with the news media broadcasting images of teenagers setting fire to cars and businesses across Baltimore, a physical manifestation of the city’s pent up rage and frustration.
+His death sparked days of rioting, with the news media broadcasting images of teenagers setting fire to cars and businesses across Baltimore, a physical manifestation of the city’s pent-up rage and frustration.

-If the events of 2015 have taught us anything, it is that there are systems in place in Baltimore City that set young people, particularly young people of color, up to fail.
+If the events of 2015 have taught us anything, there are systems in place in Baltimore City that set young people, particularly young people of color, up to fail.
 And the agencies designed to protect and serve these children often seem unable—or, perhaps worse, unwilling—to alter this reality for them.

-Elite SFN boxing classes in Baltimore offer discipline.
+Elite Boxing Classes in Baltimore offer discipline.

 Kwame Ritter himself is a boxing success story.
-He has become a professional, yes, but the sport has also transformed him from a troubled student into a business owner and a role model in his community.
+He has become a professional, but the sport has transformed him from a troubled student into a business owner and a role model in his community.
 His debut bout last November at the Royal Farms Arena marked the first professional fight in Baltimore in decades.
 He won the match by knockout in the second round, but the real spectacle was the six amateur bouts put on the ticket before the main event—a dozen Baltimore kids ages 8 to 13, who the crowd said fought harder than the pros.

-For Baltimore youth whose mothers and fathers aren't always around "boxing became their parents in a way" says Shakur.
+For Baltimore youth whose mothers and fathers aren't always around, "boxing became their parents in a way," says Shakur.
 He claims that every child who fought at the Baltimore Boxing Renaissance has stopped getting into trouble since beginning their training.
-The sport offers these kids structure and self-confidence, but more importantly, the opportunity represents a showing of love, hope and support from their city.
+The sport offers these kids structure and self-confidence, but more importantly, the opportunity represents a showing of love, hope, and support from their city.

-This movement, mixed with elements of modern day training methods is the foundation for evolving the group class fitness experience.
-By reimagining these practices, we create a full-body workout incorporating body weight exercises with high-intensity rounds of shadowboxing and heavy bag work using various guided punch combos.
+Baltimore Boxers shadowbox to prepare themselves physically and mentally for a match and find a rhythm while perfecting style and technique.
+This movement, mixed with elements of modern-day training methods, is the foundation for evolving the group class fitness experience.
+By reimagining these practices, we create a full-body workout incorporating bodyweight exercises with high-intensity rounds of shadow boxing and heavy bag work using various guided punch combos.

 THE HEAVY BAG BOXING WORKOUT

 It has long served as the basic tool of any Baltimore boxers training regime and is extremely useful for toning muscles and elevating heart rates.
-Each heavy bag weighs approximately 150-lbs and is constructed using heavy-duty material, built for the intensity of daily workouts.
+Each heavy bag weighs approximately 150 lbs and is constructed using heavy-duty material built for the intensity of daily workouts.

-The lead (front) hand thrown in a quick/sharp manner.
+The lead (front) hand is thrown in a quick/sharp manner.
 It’s said the fastest Jab is the most relaxed Jab.
 Use this punch to set up combinations and to measure distance.
 The ﬁst should rotate inward 90 degrees like pouring out a mug.
-The hand should come back to the face as fast as it's struck forward.
+The hand should return to the face as fast as it's struck forward.
 Think of it like whipping a towel, producing a “sting” eﬀect with the glove.
 This is the most used punch in Baltimore boxing.